I’m a big proponent of surrounding myself with likeminded, positive, powerful, successful, quality individuals.

 When you have a support system you don’t wear the burden on your own.
 You can spread the struggle out and get the input and when you can lean on other people, there’s not a Mastermind that’s not worth it.
 It’s a return on investment.

 I say don’t be a crab in a bucket because you don’t want to be dragged down by people that aren’t going to support you.
 Successful individuals like to see other people succeed.
-Crabs in a bucket use the ones trying to escape as leverage and pull them back.
+Crab in a bucket use the ones trying to escape as leverage and pull them back.

 Everyone wants a better quality of life, what that is is subjective, but you can’t expect things to happen without taking action.